onsip/sipjs.com/content/guides/server-configuration/onsip-network.md

 ## Sign up for the OnSIP Network

-The OnSIP Network is a free hosted SIP signaling platform.
-The OnSIP Network allows you to write your apps and not worry about the signaling.
-[Get started with the OnSIP Network for FREE](https://signup.onsip.com/network)!
+The OnSIP Network is a hosted SIP signaling platform.
+Sign up for free via [the OnSIP web site](http://www.onsip.com/webrtc-sip-network).

 ## Configure SIP.js

-SIP.js works with the OnSIP Network without any special configuration parameters.
+If no Web Socket server is specified, SIP.js attempts to connect to the OnSIP Network.
+Creating and registering user agents with the OnSIP Network is as simple as specifying a SIP address to use:

 ~~~javascript
 // Replace 'any_username' with any username and 'your_subdomain' with your OnSIP Network subdomain